 Celebrity or no, there are a few reasons investors prefer the franchise model to other traditional forms of wealth building.

 If you want to build stable investment income, you need well-diversified holdings.
-Relying heavily on one investment vehicle (such as putting all your money in the stock market) can result in radical swings from one year to the next.
+Relying heavily on one investment class (such as putting all your money in the stock market) can result in radical swings from one year to the next.
 Wealth managers suggest that high-net-worth individuals diversify into a variety of asset classes — and franchise investment is one of the most popular.

 Inflation is a culprit that quietly eats wealth.
 While traditional investing can provide stable returns — the stock market has delivered a reliable 10 percent return over the last 100 years — the rising cost of goods and services over time will erode the purchasing power of your money.

-The franchise model is powerful because it offers a reliable, largely passive income stream.
+The franchise model is powerful because it offers the potential for a reliable, largely passive income stream.
 If this is the case, why don’t more everyday people invest in franchises?
 As it turns out, celebs and the ultra-wealthy have a few advantages that most of us don’t.
 For the ordinary investor, franchise ownership presents a few obstacles, such as …

 Celebrities and the ultra-wealthy have start-up capital to spare, so investing in a franchise (or even hundreds of them) is a straightforward investment choice.
 But the high cost of starting a franchise has kept it out of reach for most ordinary investors.
 Fees and costs for a single franchise location start at around $100,000 and can climb to more than $1 million, depending on the brand, location, and territory.